* This is a professional Version *

 Coagulation studies and bleeding time are needed only if patients have a history of bleeding diathesis or a disorder associated with bleeding.

-ECG is done for patients at risk of coronary artery disease, including all men > 45 and women > 55.
+ECG is done for patients at risk of coronary artery disease (CAD), including all men > 45 and women > 50.

 Pulmonary function testing may be done if patients have a known chronic pulmonary disorder or symptoms or signs of pulmonary disease.

-Patients with symptomatic coronary artery disease need additional tests (eg, stress testing, coronary angiography) before surgery.
+Patients with symptomatic CAD need additional tests (eg, stress testing, coronary angiography) before surgery.

 Procedural risk is highest with the following: